buddydev/wp-user-login-notifier/readme.txt

 == Changelog ==

 = 1.0.2 =
-* Little cleanup and compatiblity with ajax login.
+* Little cleanup and compatibility with ajax login.

 = 1.0.1 =
 * Add admin option to allow extra emails to be notified.